Frosty-Winter-Snowfall/UB-s-Research-Portal/README.md

 - This was built for the App Dev Lab capstone (Jan 2026 term)
 - Database auto-migrates on startup — no manual setup needed
-- File uploads stored locally (no S3, keeping it real)
+- File uploads stored locally (no S3)
 - The "Hall of Fame" feature was genuinely fun to build

 ---